Planet Hollywood Las Vegas: Union dispute

-When the Aladdin opened in 2000, it was one of the few non-unionized resorts on the Strip, along with the Venetian and Imperial Palace.
-The Culinary Workers Union represents most resort workers on the Strip, and it voiced opposition to the Aladdin opening as a non-union property.
-Resort executives said they were neutral regarding union representation; they sought to resolve the dispute through a secret ballot, although the union opposed this, believing a card check would be better.
+When the Aladdin opened in 2000, it was one of the few nonunion resorts on the Strip, along with the Venetian and the Imperial Palace.
+The Culinary Workers Union represented most resort workers on the Strip and opposed the Aladdin opening as a nonunion property.
+Resort executives said they were neutral regarding union representation and sought to resolve the dispute through a secret ballot, while the union favored a card check.

-A protest with approximately 1,000 union members took place in front of the Aladdin on the night of its planned opening, although the group dispersed after several hours, once the opening got pushed back.
+A protest with approximately 1,000 union members took place in front of the Aladdin on the night of its planned opening, although the group dispersed after several hours once the opening was delayed.
 Another protest took place in 2003, with Culinary seeking to unionize 1,500 of the resort's 2,300 employees.
-That year, the union also filed a 90-count complaint with the National Labor Relations Board, accusing the resort of unfair labor practices.
-Culinary also voiced opposition to Earl's proposed purchase of the Aladdin, alleging mismanagement of his Planet Hollywood restaurant chain.
+That year, the Culinary Workers Union and Bartenders Union Local 165 brought unfair labor practice charges against Aladdin Gaming before the National Labor Relations Board.

-The majority of eligible Aladdin workers signed union cards in 2003, although the owners at the time declined to recognize this.
-After Earl's group took over ownership, he reached an agreement with Culinary to unionize the resort.
+The majority of eligible Aladdin workers signed union cards in 2003, although the owners at the time declined to recognize the union.
+After Robert Earl's group took over ownership, it reached a card-check agreement with Culinary in 2004, allowing workers to gain union representation.
+In 2005, the NLRB found that Aladdin Gaming had committed several unfair labor practices during the organizing campaign and ordered remedial action, including posting notices and correcting certain disciplinary records.